-(a) Be satisfied that the work done by the student shows beyond reasonable doubt that the student would have passed the assessment; and i.
+- (a) Be satisfied that the work done by the student shows beyond reasonable doubt that the student would have passed the assessment; and - (b) Be informed of the circumstances which must be such that:

+i.
 The student is not in a position to complete the final assessment within a reasonable period of time; and ii.
 The Examiners could not recommend the degree based on the range of marks available.